How to prevent dry skin

-Genetics play a big part in your make up, so some of it is out of your control.
+Genetics play the largest role in the type of skin you have, so this might be out of your control.
 However, in saying this, just because you may be genetically predisposed to having dry skin doesn’t mean you cant get the best skin possible for your particular skin type.
 My skin is typically dry, however over the years and many educational dermatologist visits, I have now been able to get the best out of my skin and learn what works best for me.
-Nowadays my skin looks and feels great, and I try my best to stay on top of things that benefit the health of my skin.

 Depending on where you live, weather plays a big role in how dry your skin will be.
-Climates with higher humidity generally leave the skin highly moisturised, while dry climates leave the skin parched.
-In winter, skin is more prone to drying out, so make sure to protect your skin.
+Climates with higher humidity generally leave the skin moisturised, while cooler climates leave the skin dry.
 Many people think acne is only caused by oily skin, however overly dry skin can lead to breakouts as well (more to come on this).
 Adding humidity to the air during winter through the use of a humidifier can really help the skin retain its moisture.